-Student's 1 Name:
+Student's Name:

 (PRINT)

+STUDENT

-informatic understand 7:190 rega one (1) ca Toure below indicates that I have read, underson in the Glenbard High School District 87 In that the Glenbard High School District 87 In arding student discipline and all other Board lendar year from the date of signing.
-This in tummer months.
-Extracurricular Code.
-I also Student Handbook, Board Policy Policies will remain in effect for
+My signature below indicates that I have read, understand, and agree to abide by the information in the Glenbard High School District 87 Extracurricular Code.
+I also understand that the Glenbard High School District 87 Student Handbook, Board Policy 7:190 regarding student discipline and all other Board Policies will remain in effect for one (1) calendar year from the date of signing.
+This includes winter break, spring break, and the summer months.

+FALL

-FALL (SIGNATURE) (DATE)
+(SIGN IATURE) (DATE)

-(SPORT/ACTIVITY) (LEVEL)
+(SPORT/A ACTIVITY) (LEVEL)

+WINTER

-WINTER (SIGNATURE) (DATE)
+(SIGN IATURE) (DATE)

-(SPORT/ACTIVITY) (LEVEL)
+(SPORT/A ACTIVITY) (LEVEL)

+SPRING

-SPRING (SIGNATURE) (DATE)
+(SIGN IATURE) (DATE)

-(SPORT/ACTIVITY) (LEVEL)
+(SPORT// ACTIVITY) (LEVEL)

+PARENT

-Code rega programs d and understand the attached Glenbard Hig arding our student's participation in intersche at Glenbard High School District 87, and ag s, standards, and philosophies. olastic athletics or extracurricular
+I have read and understand the attached Glenbard High School District 87 Extracurricular Code regarding our student's participation in interscholastic athletics or extracurricular programs at Glenbard High School District 87, and agree to assist him/her in abiding by these rules, standards, and philosophies.

 (SIGNATURE) (DATE)

-will be asked to sign this Glenbard High Sch eement prior to each activity or sport in whi
+Students will be asked to sign this Glenbard High School District 87 Extracurricular Code Agreement prior to each activity or sport in which they participate.
+The parent's signature is only required once per school year.